-U.S. Savings Bonds came on the scene shortly before World War II as a safe, secure long-term investment backed by the full faith and credit of the United States.
-Since World War II, there have been several series of Savings Bonds offering different interest rates and maturity terms, in line with general economic conditions of the time.
+U.S. savings bonds came on the scene shortly before World War II as a safe, secure, long-term investment backed by the full faith and credit of the federal government.
+Since World War II, there have been several series of savings bonds offering different interest rates and maturity terms in line with general economic conditions of the time.
 They include Series E, EE and I.

 Series E Bonds

-Series E Savings Bonds were first sold in May 1941 and were discontinued at the end of June 1980.
-According to U.S. Treasury bond redemption tables, all Series E bonds have reached final maturity and no longer earn interest, but are worth roughly four to eight times their original face value, depending on denomination and year of issue.
-For instance, a $1,000 Series E bond bought in June 1980 reached final maturity in June 2010, with a redemption value of $4,470.
-They were sold only in paper form, with face values ranging from $10 to $1,000.
-Buyers paid 50 percent or 75 percent of the face value, depending on the year.
-E bonds paid interest of 3.9 percent to 6.7 percent, depending on when they were issued.
+For example, a $1,000 Series E bond bought in June 1980 reached final maturity in June 2010 with a redemption value of $4,470.
+They were sold only in paper form with face values ranging from $10 to $1,000.
+Buyers paid 50 percent or 75 percent of the face value depending on the year.
+E bonds paid interest of 3.9 percent to 6.7 percent depending on when they were issued.

 Paper EE Bonds